-Here’s a collection of resources I’ve used for my mapping and GPS logging projects.
+Here’s a collection of resources I’ve used for my mapping and driving logs projects.

 Google Earth Pro.
 KML/KMZ viewer and editor.